sydneykpaul/personal-website/content/post/my_blog/index.md

 This is a work in progress.
 I intend to use it to document fun projects, interesting tidbits I come across, and other miscellanea.
 I might write some tutorials on various data science topics as well.

-This is written in Rmarkdown and can include code chunks and interactive plots.
+This is written in R Markdown and can include code chunks and interactive plots.